OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 ## Octopus loves compliance

-Octopus Deploy has many features that reduce the compliance burden and help you build security, privacy, and compliance into your DevOps process.
+Octopus has many features that reduce the compliance burden and help you build security, privacy, and compliance into your DevOps process.
 As an organization, Octopus also maintains compliance with ISO 27001:2013, SOC 2 Type II, and SOC 3 with regular third-party audits and technical assessments for security, safety, and privacy.
-You can find out more about this in our trust center.
+You can find out more about this in our [trust center](https://trust.octopus.com/).

 Tools that reduce the compliance burden are crucial to organizations in the financial industry or other regulated and safety-critical environments.
-Your toolchain can help maintain innovation and compliance just like it brings your throughput and stability.
+Your toolchain can help maintain innovation and compliance just like it brings you throughput and stability.

 Happy deployments!